stephenberry/glaze/docs/macros-for-structs.md

 # Struct Registration Macros

 Glaze supports reflection for aggregate initializable structs, and for member object pointers.
-So, these macros no longer save typing and have much less flexibility.
-They will be deprecated in the future.
+So, these macros no longer save typing and have much less flexibility. *They will be deprecated in the future*.

 **Macros must be explicitly included via: `#include "glaze/core/macros.hpp"`**